-Established in 1992, Cardiff based advice firm Grosvenor Butterworth (Financial Services) Limited, closed its doors in 2018.
+Established in 1992, Cardiff based advice firm Grosvenor Butterworth (Financial Services) Limited closed its doors in 2018.

 Even Beaufort Securities themselves expressed concern.
 Reports at the time claimed they had sent letters to their clients advising them to seek advice.
-Especially regarding the suitability of the recommendations made to invest with Beaufort and if they had grounds to make a compensation claim.
+Especially regarding the suitability of the recommendations made to invest with Beaufort, and if they had grounds to make a compensation claim.

 Quite often pension mis-selling happens as a result of poor or negligent financial advice.
-A regulated adviser or company has a duty to ensure the recommendations they make are suitable to your needs and risk profile.
+A regulated adviser or company has a duty to ensure that the recommendations they make are suitable to your needs and risk profile.

 If they didn’t this could be mis-selling and you may be able to make a claim for compensation.

 Or we offer a free initial check to see if you may have been mis-sold.
-With a simple chat with one of our team we can briefly assess your circumstances and tell you if we think you may have a case.
+With a simple chat with one of our team, we can briefly assess your circumstances and tell you if we think you may have a case.
 There’s no obligation to use our service.